 Contact time consists of 1 day (6 hours) scheduled virtual synchronous contact time per week, plus once every 4 weeks 1 day (6 hours) in person.
-In addition, students will attend 1 in person assessment day and 1 skills development day per semester.
+In addition, students will attend 1 weekend per semester and 1 in person assessment day and 1 skills development day across the year.
 Students will be given a detailed timetable at the start of the course.

-Semester 1 - Sept to end of January 20 weeks Semester 2 - February to end of June 20 weeks Each week - 1 day face-to-face virtual (2 module seminars) Each week - 1 day face-to-face virtual (2 module seminars) Every 4th week - 1 day (6 hours) face-to-face in person (in this week no face-to-face virtual) Every 4th week - 1 day (6 hours) face-to-face in person (in this week no face-to-face virtual) + Assessment day in person x 1 + Assessment day in person x 1 + Skills development day x 1 + Skills development day x 1 + Learning in the workplace - 21 hours across semester + Learning in the workplace - 42 hours across semester
+Semester 1 - Sept to end of January 20 weeks Semester 2 - February to end of June 20 weeks Each week - 1 day face-to-face online (2 module seminars) Each week - 1 day face-to-face online (2 module seminars) Every 4 - 6 weeks - 1 day (6 hours) face-to-face in person (in these weeks no online sessions) Every 4 - 6 weeks - 1 day (6 hours) face-to-face in person (in these weeks no online sessions) + Weekend at University of Worcester (2 days) + Weekend at University of Worcester (2 days) + Assessment day x 1 + Skills development day x 1 + Learning in the workplace (practice placement) - 42 hours across semester + Learning in the workplace (practice placement) - 42 hours across semester

-A typical week will have 6 hours taught contact time, either face-to-face virtual or in-person
+A typical week will have 6 hours taught contact time, either face-to-face online or in-person

-- + approximately 22 hours guided independent study - + learning in the workplace - = approximately 30 hours study per week over 40 weeks - \ full-time students will complete a further 42 hours following completion of the CertHE
+- + approximately 22 hours guided independent study - + learning in the workplace (Practice Placement) - = approximately 30 hours study per week over 40 weeks - full-time students will complete a further 21 hours following completion of the CertHE